 There are lots of roundabouts in Scotland, which will be a novel experience for some visitors.
 Unless otherwise indicated by signs or traffic lights, traffic wanting to join the roundabout should give way to traffic (which will usually be coming from your right) already on the roundabout.

 Finally, anyone driving in Scotland needs to be aware of a few rules and regulations.
 Drinking and driving is heavily penalised, as is driving under the influence of drugs.
 In late 2014 the drink driving laws in Scotland were tightened further, so the blood alcohol limit here is considerably below the limit that applies in England.
 You can be prosecuted for using a hand-held mobile phone while driving: and smoking in any vehicle used for work (except a car) is also illegal.
 Smoking in a car carrying children under 18 years old is also illegal.
-It is compulsory for car drivers and passengers, in both front and in rear seats, to wear seat belts; and all children under 12 who are under 135cm (4ft5in) tall must use a child seat suitable for their weight.
+It is compulsory for car drivers and passengers, in both front and in rear seats, to wear seat belts; and all children under 12 who are also under 135cm (4ft5in) tall must use a child seat suitable for their weight.
 If you are hiring a car, you should order child seats from the hire company when making the booking.